b9b10b11b12b13b14

 Research Interests

 My research interests are international, social science theory-led and mainly in the field of patient-centered health services research and educational research in the health sector.
 Starting from my early steps into research during the global AIDS crisis in the early 1990s my main focus is on health, social and nursing care for people with severe chronic illnesses or at the end of their life.
 My research projects were about the situation and perspective of these patients and their experiences on their way through a complex and often confusing health care system.
 Furthermore I’m interested in concepts, structures and procedures for health and nursing care for patients with special needs, for example in the field of Palliative Care, High-Tech Home Care or Intensive Home Care / Hospital-at-Home.
 I’m especially interested in concepts, models and strategies for the organization and management of health and social care for these patients (Case Management, Care Management, Pathways).
 Moreover therapeutic-technical aspects like home respiration and infusion therapy and questions of integrating patients and their relatives in these demanding forms of care are of interest.
 Additional aspects of my research are initiatives for fostering health literacy, patient information and education as well as self-management and self-help.
+Coming from this patient-centered perspective and considering my background in pedagogy I’m concerned about the qualifications health professionals require to answer complex biological, psychological and social needs of their patients.
+Therefore, during the last years different aspects of health professions education like academization and advanced practice with a main focus on nursing became more important in my work.

 Selected Projects